MikkelVembye/Group-based-interventions/PRIMED workflow (group-based).html.md

 ## R packages
-For exact R package versions, see colophon at the bottom of this document.
+For exact R package versions, see the colophon by unfolding the [Session Information](#session-info) at the bottom of this document.